FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User interface mockups:**
 ![new chatroom](/docs/newchat.png)

-6. **As a attendee, I want to make friends / save someone's contact info, so that I can keep in touch with other like-minded users.**
+6. **As an attendee, I want to make friends / save someone's contact info, so that I can keep in touch with other like-minded users.**
 **Value:**  Could-Have
 **Effort:**  S
 **Acceptance Tests:**